 It is assumed that the installed E-UTRAN base has been upgraded to support the new CN-RAN interface (“NG2/NG3” in Figure 6.18.4.1-1) in addition to supporting the S1 interface towards the EPC.
 On the radio side it is assumed that the upgraded E-UTRAN base supports the legacy LTE-Uu interface, in addition to the E-UTRA anchored NR (options 5, 7).

-When under coverage of the upgraded E-UTRAN base the legacy UEs are steered towards EPC, whereas NG UEs are steered towards the NG Core.
+When under coverage of the upgraded E-UTRAN base the legacy LTE UEs are steered towards EPC, whereas NG UEs are steered towards the NG Core.
+LTE-Uu interface needs to be upgraded to support the differentiation of the legacy LTE UE and NG UE.

 The NAS protocol used between NG UE and NG Core (“NG NAS”) is different from the legacy NAS protocol used between the legacy UE and the EPC (“EPS NAS”).